PHANzgz/embedded-deep-learning/README.md

 # Web app

 The best way to enjoy this research is through the web app.
-You can come back later the source code.
+You can come back later to check the source code.

 <p align="center">
     <a href="https://embedded-person-car-detection.herokuapp.com/">